http://www.houseofhanson.com/formerlyowned.html

 12 foot extruded aluminum table with 30 inch white sturdy table top, leveling guides on the bottom of the legs to adjust height and to level the table.
 Hopping foot, size M large bobbin capacity, built-in bobbin winder, 13" LED light over the needle area.
 Adjustable (focus and dimmer) Laser Light Stylus used for tracing patterns.
 You can quilt from the front or back of the machine.
 Also has micro stippling handles.
 4 long tension Velcro straps with clamps.

 Zipper system on the canvas leaders for easy and quick loading of the quilt and back.
 Three bars with the cog ratcheting system (belly bar, top bar, take-up roller).
 Acetyl wheels with sealed ball bearings on the cross track and machine.
-Lots of extras including pantos, extra zipper system, extended base, needles, bobbins, clamps, oil.
-Machine has been well taken care of and serviced.
+Lots of extras included: pantos, extra zipper system, extended base, needles, bobbins, clamps, oil.
+Machine has been well maintained of and serviced.

 Contact Donnie